EnaAlogo/autodiff-numpy/README.md

 # autograd_numpy
-## This lil thing was done so i can visualize a quick prototype of what i will do in c++ with gpu support later.
+## This lil thing was done so i can visualize a quick prototype of what i will do in c++ with gpu support and more operations later.
 ## Implementations of the basic supported operations are at [ml/autograd](ml/autograd/), and some other operations are composition of multiple basic ops.
 ## Optimizers (i will propably add more and use this repo to quickly test an algorithm before implementing it in c++) are at [ml/nn/Optimizers](ml/nn/Optimizers.py)
 ## Losses like cosine similarity cross entropy etc are at [ml/nn/Losses](ml/nn/Losses.py)